zappajs/zappajs/docs/test.md

 ## Introduction

-In this document we describe how to modify the following, typical Zappa(JS) code in order to make it easier to test.
+In this document we describe how to refactor the following, typical Zappa(JS) code in order to make it easier to test.

     require('zappajs') 2222, ->